yyin-dev/cs336-a1/writeup.md

 $ uv run -m src.train_bpe train ../data/owt_valid.txt ../owt-val-bpe.pkl 32000
 ```

 Training on the validation set took about 3.5 minutes, using a peak memory of around 3G.
-The longest token in the vocabulary is `b'abc'`.
+The longest token in the vocabulary is `b'abc'`.Without the priority-queue optimizaiton, it takes about 53mins on CPU.

 ```
 $ uv run -m experiments.train_bpe train --input ../data/owt_train.txt --output-file ../owt-train-bpe.pkl --vocab-size 32000
 ```

 Training on the training set took about 3.5 hours, using a peak memory of around 20G.
+I think the following ingredients are important: (1) priority-queue optimization for selecting pair to merge (2) batched frequency-update to reduce overhead of using priority-queue, (3) parallel pretokenization with small chunk size to avoid OOMing my 16GB Mac.

 The longest token is `ÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ`, which takes 64 bytes (each `Â` is 4 byte in utf-8).
 This makes sense because the text contains long sequences of `Â`s.

 Note about training: